Wall Street Analyst Upgrade Ares Capital Corporation [ARCC]. What else is Wall St. saying

 Sponsored

-The stocks have a year to date performance of -4.39 percent and weekly performance of -3.48 percent.
-The stock has been moved at -3.66 percent over the last six months.
-The stock has performed -4.71 percent around the most recent 30 days and changed -8.41 percent over the most recent 3-months.
+Ares Capital Corporation (“Ares Capital”) (NASDAQ: ARCC) announced that its Board of Directors has declared a second quarter dividend of $0.42 per share.
+The second quarter dividend is payable on June 30, 2022 to stockholders of record as of June 15, 2022.
+The Board of Directors previously declared on February 9, 2022 an additional dividend of $0.03, subject to the satisfaction of certain Maryland law requirements, payable on June 30, 2022 to stockholders of record as of June 15, 2022.

+It opened the trading session at $19.57, the shares rose to $19.69 and dropped to $19.10, the range by which the price of stock traded the whole day.
+The daily chart for ARCC points out that the company has recorded -7.91% loss over the past six months.
+However, it is still -5.55% lower than its most recent low trading price.

-If compared to the average trading volume of 3.71M shares, ARCC reached to a volume of 3805315 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 3.81M shares, ARCC reached to a volume of 5663396 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Ares Capital Corporation [ARCC]:
+Here is what top equities market gurus are saying about Ares Capital Corporation [ARCC]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ARCC shares is $22.43 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ARCC stock is a recommendation set at 1.60.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.